The Law Advantage

 Course registration without admission to the Certificate in Law

-Law courses can be taken without admission to the Certificate in Law program or as a non-degree Interest Law student through the Faculty of Law.
-For more information on the admission criteria, please visit our Apply page.
+Current students can take two Law courses at the 200-level without admission to the Certificate in Law program or as a non-degree Interest Law student through the Faculty of Law.
+To learn more on admission criteria, please visit the Certificate in Law Apply page.

 Transfer Credits

-Law courses associated with the Certificate in Law are completed at an undergraduate level, and as such, cannot be applied for transfer credit to any professional degree program including the Juris Doctor or Master's degree program.
+Law courses in the Certificate in Law are undergraduate-level and cannot be used for credit toward professional degrees like the Juris Doctor or Master’s programs.